Entitlements – A Seller’s Guide

 - Following Exchange of Contracts, TCS will submit the online transfer application (or RLE1 form if requested, for an extra fee) based on the details confirmed in the Sale Particulars.
-This may be delayed if the RPA online transfer facility is not yet live.

 - Once the transfer application has been submitted, TCS will then write to both Parties providing a copy of the submitted transfer application (screenshot or copy RLE1 form).
 Both Parties should check the details set out in this application and notify TCS if they believe there are any errors, by return.

 - The Total Price will be held by TCS as stakeholder on an RICS audited and insured client/stakeholder account until the RPA have confirmed in writing that the transfer has been successful.
 Please note no interest will be paid in respect of the monies whilst held by TCS as stakeholder.